Last updated: 30th May 2017.

-Before starting Never Ending Footsteps, I had no writing experience, had no idea how to run a website, and had never even heard of WordPress.
+Before starting Never Ending Footsteps, I had zero writing experience, had no idea how to run a website, didn’t really know what a blog was, and had never heard of WordPress.
 I didn’t even own a camera.
 I’d just graduated from college with a physics degree and was fully intending to throw myself into a career in particle physics — that is, after I took a year-long round-the-world trip.

-Guys, I’ve now been travelling full-time for five. freaking. years.
-That’s five years of travel paid for entirely through this travel blog.
+Guys, I’ve now been travelling full-time for six. freaking. years.
+That’s six years of travel paid for entirely through this travel blog.

 But success to me isn’t just about the money, the book deal, and media mentions.

-Running Never Ending Footsteps has led to life-changing friendships with some of the most fascinating and inspirational people I’ve had the pleasure of meeting.
-It’s helped me to conquer my multi-year battle with anxiety and an eating disorder.
-I even found my boyfriend of four years through my travel blog!
+Running Never Ending Footsteps has led to life-changing friendships with some of the most fascinating and inspirational people I’ve ever met.
+It’s helped me conquer my multi-year battle with anxiety and an eating disorder.
+I even found my boyfriend of five years through my travel blog!

 So yeah, I’d say starting that this site was the best decision ever.